 Fill Out the Application

 Please fill out as much of the application as you can.
 If you need help or don't understand a question, a staff member can help you complete your application.

-To start the process, put your name, street address, and social security number on the application and sign it.
+To start the process, put your name and street address on the application and sign it.

-Return the application to the Phillips County DHS office.
+Return the application to the Phillips County DHS office or submit via PEAK.